Shikaga/PitchBlackAnalysis/index.md

 The Riddick portrayed in *Pitch Black* is not one of these protagonists.
 He does what he can to save the other crew members, but he is pragmatic, never expecting a deus ex machina to help him save everyone in the face of impossible odds.
 This realism combined with his bleak outlook on life, and of course standard action movie trappings of witty one liners and a never say die attitude, makes him a very interesting character.

-And so we, like Jack in the movie, fall into a sort of hero worship of Riddick.
+And so, we, like Jack in the movie, fall into a sort of hero worship of Riddick.
 And yet, this hero worship is the very downfall of Riddick franchise, for the writers of the *Chronicles of Riddick* likewise fell in love with their character.
 And not unlike the internet's Chuck Norris Facts, his actions became grander with every retelling.

 But before we start to talk about *Chronicles*, let us have a analyse the character of Riddick in *Pitch Black*.

 Alpha Male
 ----------

-At the start of *Pitch Black*, Riddick is clearly presented to us as the salient threat, the antagonist of a would be slasher film.
+At the start of *Pitch Black*, Riddick i presented to us as the salient threat, the antagonist of a would be slasher film.
 Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn’t hesitate to “skullfuck you in your sleep”.

 In the wake of the crash, while the crew search for water, Riddick stalks in the shadows.
-While he never takes any of the crew members down, he implies a certain sense of invulnerability, as though there is nothing that these mere mortals can do to harm him.
+While he never takes any of the crew members down, his actions imply that he is invulnerabe, as though there is nothing that these mere mortals can do to harm him.

 He sneaks up behind Fry and secretly steals some of her hair and then later happily sneaks back onto the ship and starts drinking their booze, while they stand just meters away.